AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/bulging.md

 **Possible Solutions**
 - Disable any "extra perimeters" and "supporting dense layer" settings (PS/SS)
 - Reduce perimeter accelerations.
-- Try printing the external perimeters first
-    - PS/SS: `external_perimeter_first`
-    - Cura: "Wall Ordering" -> "Outside To Inside"
-    - This can negatively affect *extreme* overhangs, but is generally fine for daily use.

 ## Bulges at STL Vertices
 - ![](./images/bulging/Vertex-Bulges.png)